ddsilva/stylebook/README.md

 ![Stylebook](./docs/static/sb-basics.png)

-With that being said, Storybook doesn't have many options for customizing the Manager app area, such as putting your company logo or styling the search input, as well the list-items for stories itself.
+With that being said, Storybook doesn't have many options for customizing the Manager app (other than manager_head.html), such as putting a custom company logo or styling the search input as wish, as well the list-items for stories itself.
 <br /><br />
 Stylebooks allows you using a [React component](https://reactjs.org/docs/react-component.html) as the manager app and customizing it as you wish.<br />
 Since this is a early-stage addon project, Stylebook only supoorts [React](https://reactjs.org/) for now, We hope to add support for other frameworks soon.